Hailiax/HLX/HeLX/README.md

 * Intuitive OOP (compiles to prototypes in JS)
 * Functional (w/ monads) and concurrent programming (compiles to WebWorkers in JS)
 * Optional static typing, pure funcs & immutable objs, operator overloading, assertions, etc
-* Compiler to JVM and/or CLR
+* Compiler to JVM and/or CLR (compiles to JS currently because I did not think I was ready for bytecode yet; HeLX was the first thing I've ever written in C)
 * I'll practice some symbolic languages

 Note: